MUSCLE DISEASES

 • thromboemboli (Am.
 Heart J. 125: 367, 1993), well maybe

 Between 5% (Am.
 J. Dis.
 Child.
 144: 99, 1990) and 11% (Pediatrics 83: 921, 1989) of high school athletes have used anabolic steroids.
 One older study cites 7.6% of high-school males and 1.5% of high-school females (!; Am.
 J. Dis.
 Child.
 14: 823, 1992).
 Parents request them for their skinny, non-athletic sons (Pediatrics 84: 940, 1989).
-More recently, it's only 1.5% of all teens but with no change between 1999 and 2004 (Pediatrics 119: 476, 2007).
-Obviously these are self-reports.
+More recent self-reports (now that there's more of a stigma), it's only 1.5% of all teens but with no change between 1999 and 2004 (Pediatrics 119: 476, 2007); or 2.7% of twelfth-graders (Am.
+J. Phys.
+Med.
+Rehab.
+88: 192, 2009 -- the retrospective study retired football players -- there are obviously lots of confounding variables; the 'roid users had more ligament injuries but not tendon injuries -- any ideas why?).
 We won't talk about college, Olympic, or professional athletes.
+In amateur boxing, which is primarily about speed and smarts rather than strength, and where keeping one's weight down is critical, there is probably little anabolic steroid use.
 In a switch from complete condemnation, the pediatricians (Pediatrics 99: 904, 1997) now talk about moderate steroid use as a personal choice for the young athlete (though of course it's probably illegal and immoral).
 Today's common-sensical doctor is invited to review the risks and remind Junior that the social benefits of jocking it up (i.e., excelling on team sports and looking a lot better than most other boys nowadays) can be obtained about as easily without using steroids.
 Common sense triumphant.
 More common-sensical advice for realist-physicians: Ped.
 Clin.
 N.A.
 54: 771, 2007.
 The "official" statement from the American Academy of Pediatrics of course still condemns the use of all performance-enhancing substances (Pediatrics 115: 1103, 2005), and I think this is the moral thing to do.
 However, I'd much rather have my own son express an interest in trying steroids under supervision than telling me he has a favorite brand of beer, smoking tobacco, or getting a motorcycle.
 The politics of anabolic steroid use, and attempts at control: NEJM 321: 1042, 1989; the latter have historically been a joke (older review NEJM 322: 775, 1990; Olympics Nature 407: 124, 2000).
 Only six athletes were disqualified on screening for the 2008 Beijing olympics because of banned substances; six athletes were caught during the games.
 The Olympics folks now freeze blood samples for eight years, in the hopes that future technology will detect what we can't today.
+Truth be told, I have known a few gym guys who have tried anabolic steroids, and all regretted it in the long run.
+And in my unscientific series, most women prefer a naturally-muscled man.

 Brevity

 Despite the anecdotal evidence, there are no good studies correlating dosage, drug type, and effect.
-Physicians are finally getting up the courage to talk about supplementing older men with synthetic androgens, just as we've supplementing older women with estrogens for decades to relieve menopausal problems and control osteoporosis (Sci.
+Physicians are now sometimes supplementing older men with synthetic androgens, just as we've supplementing older women with estrogens for decades to relieve menopausal problems and control osteoporosis (Sci.
 Am.
 272(2): 76, Feb.
-1995).
+1995 -- it's now routine for older men who are losing muscle mass, and the biochemical pathways are coming to be known Endocrinology 151: 628, 2010).
 The "horror stories" seem to be mostly from people who took very high doses of these potent substances (Psych.
 Clin.
 N.A.
 21: 829, 1998.)
+Today's pediatrician knows that Junior will be offered anabolic steroids and supplements, and it maybe good to remind him that these are much-hyped, expensive, somewhat hazardous to mind and body, and are really more for extreme bodybuilders than for ordinary teenaged athletes (Ped.
+Clin.
+N.A.
+57: 729, 2010).
 Life's a matter of weighing benefits (to yourself and those around you) against risks (to yourself and those around you).
 It's your body and your mind.

 At present, speaking as a physician, your instructor recommends AGAINST you or your patients taking anabolic steroids to "stud up".